Top 6 Challenges CX for the SaaS Industry (and How to Fix Them)

 Just as the idea of installing software from CDs has died, so too has the monolithic suite of tools.
 Customers crave the ability to pick and choose software from different providers to create a seamless stack.

-SaaS brands not only need to deliver a strong product, but it must also be able to integrate easily with other platforms.
+SaaS brands not only need to deliver a strong product, but they must also be able to integrate easily with other platforms.

 6. Privacy and compliance changes